The Blooming Almond Tree

 But what do almonds have to do with watching over something?

-Interestingly enough, the Hebrew word for “to watch, to be steadfast, to wake” is spelled exactly the same way as the word for ‘almond’: שקד.
+This is a great example of something meaningful getting lost in translation.
+Because interestingly enough, the Hebrew word for “to watch, to be steadfast, to wake” is spelled exactly the same way as the word for almond!

 The almond trees being the first to bud isn’t something that was decided by nature itself.
-It is a sign established by the LORD – it has His fingerprints on it.
+It is a sign established by the LORD – it has His fingerprints all over it.
+And God wanted it to mean something.

-Because He caused it to, the almond tree blossoms, bringing excitement about the change, a new season and renewed life.
+Because He caused it to — the almond tree blossoms.
+And it brings excitement about change, a new season and renewed life.

 Until that permanent season comes, be encouraged.
 When the winter seems firmly set around you and it feels like it will never leave — look to the almond trees.